smaclell/smaclell.github.io/_drafts/data-driven-tests-made-simple.md

 ---
 layout: post
-title:  "Test Cases Made Simple"
+title:  "Data Driven Tests Made Simple"
 date:   2015-09-16 01:19:07
 tags: testing code
 ---

-I often find my test look very similar.
+I often find my tests look very similar.
 The behaviour of the tests are exactly the same with different input and output data.
-Test cases in [NUnit][nunit] are a great way to combine tests with different test values and the same behaviour.
+Data driven or parameterized tests in [NUnit][nunit] are a great way to combine tests with different values and the same behaviour.
+In this post I will show you how to use NUnit's features to create parameterized tests.

-In order to demo test cases I will be using a simple ``StringCalculator`` based on the [String Calculator kata][kata].
+In order to demo parameterized test I will be using a simple ``StringCalculator`` based on the [String Calculator kata][kata].
 The class, ``StringCalculator`` has one method ``Add`` which takes in a string containing delimited numbers as input and returns the sum of the numbers.

-Each test case would call ``Add`` with input then verify the total.
-Using test cases we can easily add new cases and show how the input and totals are related.
+Written normally each test would call ``Add`` with different input and then verify the total.
+Using parameterized test cases we can easily add new cases which clearly show how the input and the total are related.

-If I was to write these tests without using test cases I would need to repeat nearly identical code for each test.
-You can see this with two simple tests shown below:
+If I was to write these tests without using parameters I would need to repeat nearly identical code for each test.
+The code for the tests would look like this:

 {% highlight csharp %}
 using NUnit.Framework;